 While JavaScript enhances user experience with interactive features and dynamic content, it can hinder SEO if not implemented strategically.
 Search engines must render JavaScript to see your content, a resource-intensive process.
 It takes Google approximately nine times longer to render JavaScript than HTML.
 This can slow page load times, negatively affecting your search rankings.
 Crawling JavaScript files is crucial for accessing and rendering key content.
 JavaScript-heavy sites needing robust search engine access may consider using SSR or pre-rendering.
 A JavaScript SEO audit helps identify these performance bottlenecks and provides insights to optimize your website for search engines.

-Common JavaScript SEO Issues
+Common JavaScript SEO Issues to Watch For

 JavaScript powers interactive features on most websites, but it can create SEO headaches if not implemented carefully.
 These issues can significantly impact your site’s visibility in search results.
 Let’s explore some common pitfalls.